STOP TAKING SIDES WITH SATAN

 The Scripture records, “So David and his men came to the city, and there it was, burned with fire; and their wives, their sons, and their daughters had been taken captive.”
 (1 Sam.
 30:3 NKJV).

 What a lesson and warning to us today!

 Beloved, it is absolutely dangerous to take sides with Satan, the adversary and accuser of the brethren, to accuse, judge, condemn, betray, or oppose God’s children.

-When you give yourself to the ministry of accusation and condemnation rather than the ministry of reconciliation and intercession, you have taken sides with Satan, the adversary and the accuser of the brethren, and you have yielded yourself to him to use you.
+When you give yourself to the ministry of accusation and condemnation rather than the ministry of reconciliation and intercession, you have taken sides with Satan, the adversary and the accuser of the brethren, and you have yielded yourself to him to use, work and flow through you.

-Sadly, many believers today, like David and his men, have yielded themselves to the devil by taking sides with the devil to judge, accuse and condemn their brethren, thereby opening the door for the devil to come in to defile and defraud the Church.
+Sadly, many believers today, like David and his men, have yielded themselves to the devil by taking sides with the devil to judge, accuse and condemn their brethren, thereby opening the door for the devil to come in to defile, distract, and defraud the Church.